Don’t go to Saba Island in the Caribbean

 Is Saba for you?

-It’s actually easier to describe Saba Island (pronounced SAY-BA) on what it doesn’t have than what it does have.
-Saba, or Isla de Saba, the smallest of the Caribbean islands, is also the most unique.
-Much like the island of Molokai in Hawaii, it’s not trying to be a big tourist destination like its Caribbean neighbors.
-It is more interested in maintaining its quirkiness, uniqueness, and secret status.
+It’s actually easier to describe Saba Island (pronounced SAY-BA) by what it lacks than by what it does have.
+Saba, or Isla de Saba, is the smallest of the Caribbean islands but also the most unique.
+Like the island of Molokai in Hawaii, it is not trying to be a big tourist destination like its Caribbean neighbors.
+Instead, it is more interested in maintaining its quirkiness, uniqueness, and secret status.

-Saba is not its own country; it’s actually part of the Caribbean Netherlands, which is officially called Saba Netherlands Antilles.
+Saba is not a country; it’s part of the Caribbean Netherlands, officially called the Saba Netherlands Antilles.
 Saba is also a Caribbean island anomaly, the tip of a now-dormant underwater volcano with no beaches except for the tiny black-sand “disappearing beach” at Well’s Bay.

-Saba (population 2,000) is not for the tourism masses; it’s for those rare pioneers who like exploring the lesser traveled road.
+Saba (population 2,000) is not for the tourism masses; it’s for rare pioneers who like exploring the lesser-traveled roads.

-For those travelers looking for the quiet Caribbean, an island with old-world charm, look no further.
-If this sounds like you, then read on and find out why I fell in love with this Saba Island.
-This small Caribbean island captured my curiosity and awoke my inner explorer.
+For travelers looking for the quiet Caribbean, an island with old-world charm, look no further.
+If this sounds like you, read on to find out why I fell in love with Saba Island.
+This small island captured my curiosity and awoke my inner explorer.

 What Will You Find on Saba Island?